 Compared to ice cream, less air is churned into gelato, producing a creamier and denser consistency.
 Gelato is also a softer and more delicate product, partly because it is served at a relatively warmer temperature.
 These qualities allow your taste buds to experience flavors more intensely.
 They also account for why nutty and naturally rich ingredients often make the most exciting gelato flavors.
 In fact, gelato is often perceived as more flavorful and indulgent, despite its lower fat content.

 Sorbetto is water-based gelato.
-While gelato uses milk and cream as its main liquid component, sorbetto simply uses water.
+While other gelati use milk and cream as the main liquid components, sorbetti simply use water.
 That does not, however, mean that sorbetto is hard and icy.
 When done right, sorbetti should have the same creamy, dense, and rich consistencies as other gelati.
 Sorbetti often lend themselves to fruit flavors, to highlight the quality of fresh fruits.

 Our sorbetti are vegan and fat-free.
 All of our gelati are gluten-free.

 Our recipes are crafted and customized so that we can perfectly balance each flavor.
 We believe in using fresh, local ingredients wherever possible - our milk and cream comes from right around the corner, and we love using fresh fruits during peak season.
 For traditional Italian flavors, we use premium nuts and ingredients, straight from Italy.